apache/samza/docs/startup/preview/index.md

 * If the processors require local store for adjacent or temporary data, we would want to keep its mapping across restarts.
 For this we uses some extra information about each processor, which uniquely identifies it and its location.
 If the same processor is restarted on the same location we will try to assign it the same partitions.
 This locality information should survive the restarts, so it is stored on a common storage (currently using Zookeeper).

 ### User guide
 As mentioned before, embedded deployment is designed to help users who want more control over the deployment of their application.
 So it is user’s responsibility to configure and deploy the processors.
-In case of Zookeeper coordination, you also need to configure the URL for an instance of Zookeeper.
+In case of ZooKeeper coordination, you also need to configure the URL for an instance of Zookeeper.

 Additionally, each processor requires a unique ID to be used with the coordination service.
 If location affinity is important, this ID should be unique for each processor, on a specific hostname (assuming local Storage services).
 To address this requirement, Samza uses a ProcessorIdGenerator implementation class to provide the ID for each processor.
-If no generator is explicitly configured, the default one will use UUID for each processor.
+If no generator is explicitly configured, the default one will create a UUID for each processor.

 #### Configuration
 To run an embedded Samza processor, you need to configure the coordinator service using the *job.coordinator.factory* property.
-Also, there is currently one taskname grouper that supports embedded mode, so you have to configure that explicitly.
+Also, there is currently one taskname grouper that supports embedded mode, so you must configure that explicitly.

 Let’s take a look at how to configure the two coordination service implementations that ship with Samza.